eclipse-basyx/basyx-python-sdk/README.md

 * `examples.tutorial_serialization_deserialization_json`: Tutorial for the serialization and deserialization of asset administration shells, submodels and assets
 * `examples.tutorial_storage`: Tutorial for storing asset administration shells, submodels and assets
+* `examples.tutorial_dynamic_model`: Tutorial about creating a submodel with elements that update dynamically from a custom data source

 ## Contributing